Sinclair Broadcast Group: 2023–present: Reorganization into a holding company

+On November 17, 2025, it was disclosed that Sinclair had built a roughly 8% stake in the E. W. Scripps Company, and was looking to acquire the competitor–which owns 60 stations in around 40 markets, the Ion Television network, and a sports broadcasting portfolio via Scripps Sports.
+A week later on November 24, the stake was increased to 9.9%, and Sinclair made an unsolicited offer to acquire the company at $7 per-share in a cash-and-stock deal.
+The offer was rejected by the Scripps board.

 Programming

 Sinclair had experimented with using a centralized news organization called News Central that provided prepackaged news segments for distribution to several of the group's stations.
 These segments were integrated into programming during local news broadcasts.
 Mark Hyman, a high-ranking executive at Sinclair, also created "The Point", a series of conservative editorial segments that were broadcast on stations operated by the group that maintain news departments.

 In October 2015, Sinclair premiered Full Measure, a syndicated public affairs program hosted by Sharyl Attkisson.
 On July 1, 2017, Sinclair launched a new daily morning kids' TV block called KidsClick, partnering with This TV.
 The block was moved to TBD in 2018, and was eventually discontinued 8 months later.
 In June 2020, Sinclair announced it would launch "a headline news service" that would air weekday mornings (6:00 AM – 9:00 AM local time) and rely on news-gathering services of Sinclair's stations as well as original content, similar in format to NewsNation produced by Nexstar Media Group for WGN America.
 The show, titled The National Desk, launched on January 18, 2021, and airs on Sinclair's CW and MyNetworkTV-affiliated stations along with its Fox-affiliated stations that do not have their own local morning news shows.
 On September 27, 2021, The National Desk expanded to a two-hour evening newscast, airing 10 pm to midnight Eastern Time.